IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-42.md

       --helm-set spec.catalogNamespace=openshift-marketplace
 ```

-#### Install IBM Cloud Pak for Watson AIOps (CLI)
+#### Install IBM Cloud Pak for AIOps (CLI)

-Run the following command to install IBM Cloud Pak for Watson AIOps by using GitOps to create an Argo CD App for IBM Cloud Pak for Watson AIOps.
+Run the following command to install IBM Cloud Pak for AIOps by using GitOps to create an Argo CD App for IBM Cloud Pak for AIOps.

 ```sh
 argocd app create aimanager-app \